 Certain levels of heavy metals in specific chocolate products may pose a risk to health, especially to children(6).
 So it seems prudent to be very mindful of your intake.
 There are so many other healthy and tasty foods to eat.

 - Check out the results of heavy metal levels in certain brands.
-As You Sow or Consumer Labs are a few places to look(note: a fee is involved to view Consumer Labs report).
+As You Sow or Consumer Labs are a few places to look(note: a fee is involved to view the Consumer Labs report).

 - One study looking at chocolate and cocoa powder in the US suggests that cocoa products sourced from Latin America may have higher amounts of cadmium when compared to Africa (7)

-Where Can I Buy Vegan Chocolate?
+Where Can I Animal Free Chocolate?

 You can buy vegan chocolate just about anywhere!
 Amazon, health food stores, and most major grocery stores contain them.